afinit/weather/README.md

 }
 ```

-Provide the lat,long as part of the URL like this.
+Provide the lat,long as a query param like this:
-(TODO: maybe this should be a query param instead.
-Notes
-for future me)
 ```
-GET localhost:8080/simpleweather/38.624399,-90.184242
+GET localhost:8080/simpleweather?latlong=38.624399,-90.184242
 ```